oa-333/elog/README.md

 - SQLite connector requires libsqlite3.so
 - MySQL connector requires mysqlcppconn.lib for compile and mysqlcppconn-10-vs14.dll for runtime (Windows only)

-### Installing
+## Installing

-The package can be built and installed by running:
+The library can be built and installed by running:

     make -j INSTALL_DIR=<install-path> install